rmartinho/flamingdangerzone/_posts/cxx11/2014-10-28-history-of-c++.markdown

 The Middle Ages in human history were not devoid of progress, though.
 And neither were the Middle Ages of C++, despite the language undergoing no changes.
-Projects like Boost kept trying new things, pushing the way of thinking in C++ forward, and working as an incubator for future C++ features.
+Projects like Boost and TR1 kept trying new things, pushing the way of thinking in C++ forward, and working as an incubator for future C++ features.
 I guess we can draw parallels here between Boost and the scholastic traditions of Western Europe in the Middle Ages.